-Stucco Finish Coats: Texture, Thickness & Application Guide
+Finish Coat Stucco: Texture, Thickness & Application Guide

 Written by Stucco Champions - Southern California's Authority on Exterior Plastering.

 The finish coat is the most visible layer of your home's exterior cladding, yet it is also the thinnest.
-In a typical three-coat stucco assembly, the thick scratch and brown base coats provide the structural strength, while the finish coat (or color coat) provides the water resistance, texture, and curb appeal.
-Getting this outer layer right requires a deep technical understanding of aggregate sizing and plaster chemistry.
+In a typical three-coat stucco assembly, the thick scratch and brown base coats provide the main wall build, while the finish coat, also called the color coat, provides the final texture, color, weather exposure surface, and curb appeal.
+Getting this outer layer right requires a technical understanding of aggregate sizing, plaster chemistry, and application timing.

 At Stucco Champions, we don't just "spread mud."
-We engineer the finish coat thickness based on the specific material selected—Acrylic or Traditional cement—to ensure long-term durability in the Southern California climate.
+We match the finish coat stucco thickness to the specific material selected - acrylic or traditional cement - so the wall can cure, bond, and texture correctly in the Southern California climate.
 This guide breaks down the technical specifications of finish coat application.

 Free Assessment